RENCI-NRIG/cilogon-vouch-proxy-example/README.md

 **WORK IN PROGRESS**

-- TODO: properly capture headers set by Nginx headers with React
+- TODO: properly capture headers set by Nginx with React

 ---